greim/gen/src/chapters/03-iterators.md

 ## Iteration protocols in action

-To illustrate the above, let's create an iterator from an array and then deplete it.
+Okay then, enough theory.
+Let's actually create an iterator from an array and then deplete it.
 (If you're using a modern browser, feel free to paste this code in your console and try it out.)

 ```js
 // arrays are iterables, so let's create one